xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 They luckily provide another CMake option for that, `WITH_TESTS`.
 This will get rid of the `catch2` dependency altogether.

-_At the time of writing this tutorial, even the official packaged version doesn't have working checks._

-A comment near `configure_args` explaining this situation should be added to show good manners to other packagers.
+A comment near `configure_args` explaining this situation should be added to show good manners to other packagers reading the template.

 If `j4-dmenu-desktop`'s build system wouldn't provide a way to turn off checks, we could tell `xbps-src` to skip them.
 Checks can be turned off with the